Fall 2026

 The Psy.D. program will:

-• Address the demand for doctoral-level psychologists in the state of North Carolina, especially in underserved rural areas.
+- Address the demand for doctoral-level psychologists in the state of North Carolina, especially in underserved and rural areas.

-• Support the mission of the Psychology Department, Appalachian State University, and the University of North Carolina System.
+- Support the mission of the Department of Psychology, Appalachian State University, and the University of North Carolina System.